 Should Dev Happiness Become A Devops KPI?

 The term “employee happiness” is thrown around quite a bit these days.
 It started out as a buzzword and became a business standard several years ago when Google promoted one of their first software engineers to the role of “Jolly Good Fellow”.
 Since happy workers are more productive and less likely to quit, they are the key to an organization’s success and longevity.
-Which is why businesses work hard to increase the well-being of their employees.
+This is why businesses work hard to increase the well-being of their employees.

 But what happens when those employees are developers?
 With devs in short supply, the ability to make them happy is money in the bank.
 An opinion gaining traction in recent years claims that DevOps should be the ones responsible for dev happiness.
 So how does one cater to a developer’s well-being?
 And is DevOps truly responsible for driving dev happiness?